zim514/script.service.hue/README.md

 ### Colour Filters:
 As the system is based on colour of the current frame, predominantly white and black frames can produce harsh white light.
 This is mostly noticeable during credit sequences and transitions between scenes or commercials.
 Colour filters allow you to replace full whites or blacks to a selection of neutral white recipes for a more pleasant experience.
 Video rarely has perfect blacks (RGB 0,0,0) or whites (RGB 255,255,255).
-Colour filters allow you to specify the minimum black or white to apply
+Colour filters allow you to specify the minimum black or white values to apply to your lights.
+Outside of that range, the default colour is applied.

  - **RGB Black Filter:** Minimum RGB value to apply colour.
 Color values below this number are replaced by the Default Colour.
  - **RGB White  Filter:** Maximum RGB value to apply colour.
 Color values above this number are replaced by the Default Colour.
  - **Default Colour:** The colour used to replace black or white.

+ ### Performance:

 ## Notes:
 - Does not support multiple bridges on your network